Weimax Wines & Spirits

 Austrian Stats & Terms

 I have tasted hundreds of Grüner Veltliner wines.
-I may be the only person in town to be able to make such a claim.
+I may be the only person in our town to be able to make such a claim.
 I can also tell you the quality of this grape can be fascinating and well-suited to pairing with good foods.
 One parent of Grüner Veltliner is said to be the Traminer.
 And, interestingly, Grüners can age handsomely!
 I was in the Kremstal in 2004 and we were presented a "mystery" bottle.
 Everyone of the wine professional crowd was impressed by this wine and NOBODY guessed it to be a 50 year old bottle!

 A bottle of Mantlerhof Roter Veltliner from the